tbadams45/decision-tree/phases/phase2/phase2.md

 capital cost, O&M cost, and discount rate as our non-climatic factors.
-Due to the nature of the monsoon season in Southern Asia and its effect on hydropower, for streamflow we decided to examine both shifts in mean streamflow throughout the year (Q Shift), and shifts in variability of that streamflow (Q Var).
+Due to the nature of the monsoon season in Southern Asia and its effect on hydropower, for streamflow we decided to examine both shifts in mean annual streamflow (Q Shift), and shifts in seasonal variability of that streamflow (Q Var).

 After Step 1 has been completed, we have all we need to define our plot axes.
 The rest of the steps will help us to fill in the plot with actual